OpenDSA/OpenDSA/RST/en/Glossary.rst

       In a :term:`graph`, a :term:`node` :math:`w` is said to be a neighbor of :term:`node` :math:`v` if there is an :term:`edge` from :math:`v` to :math:`w`.

+   non-deterministic
+      In a :term:`finite automata`, at least one :term:`state` has multiple transitions on at least one symbol.
+      This means that it is not :term:`deterministic` about what transition to take in that situation.
+      A non-deterministic machine is said to :term:`accept` a string if it completes execution on the string in an :term:`accepting state` under at least one choice of non-deterministic transitions.
+      Generally, non-determinism can be simulated with a deterministic machine by alternating between the execution that would take place under each of the branching choices.

+   non-terminal
+      In contrast to a :term:`terminal`, a non-terminal is an abstract state in a :term:`production rule`.
+Begining with the :term:`start symbol`, all non-terminals must be converted into terminals in order to complete a :term`derivation`.

    node
       :to-term: neighbor :label: linked to